2019 Science Update

 Date posted: 2013-03-27

 EWG's Guide to Healthy Cleaning has been updated to include more products and brands.
-Search now to learn how your cleaning products rate and if there are safer alternatives.
+Search now to learn how your cleaning products rate and if there are healthier alternatives.

 "Natural" Extracts Can Trigger Allergies